timlovescoding/neutral_network/README.md

 # Let's use it!

-Head over [**HERE**](https://github.com/timothylimyl/image_classifier) where I will use the neural network we just learn about and implemented to classify my favourite noodles!
+Head over [**HERE**](https://github.com/timothylimyl/image_classifier) where I used the neural network we just learn about and implemented to classify my favourite noodles!